Power Point (Glos) Ltd “The Office” Cuffries Fold Sandhurst Lane, Sandhurst Gloucester, GL2 9NP.

 This policy helps to protect Power Point (Glos) Ltd from some very real data security risks, including:

-• Breaches of confidentiality.
-For instance, information being given out inappropriately.
+- Breaches of For instance, information being given out inappropriately.

-• Failing to offer choice.
-For instance, all individuals should be free to choose how the company uses data relating to them.
+- Failing to offer For instance, all individuals should be free to choose how the company uses data relating to them.

-• Reputational damage.
-For instance, the company could suffer if hackers successfully gained access to sensitive data.
+- Reputational For instance, the company could suffer if hackers successfully gained access to sensitive data.